Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 npx @wp-playground/cli@latest server --mount=./wp-content:/wordpress/wp-content
 ```

-## Command and Arguments
+## Commands and arguments

-Playground CLI is simple, configurable, and unopinionated.
+The Playground CLI is simple, configurable, and unopinionated.
 You can set it up according
 to your unique WordPress setup.
 With the Playground CLI, you can use the following top-level commands:

 -   **`server`**: (Default) Starts a local WordPress server.